- About our treatments

 For disabled access information at this site, click here.

 Between 20-40% of people with depression do not recover following standard treatments such as medication and psychotherapy.
 Transcranial magnetic stimulation is a treatment used for adult patients with major clinical depression when antidepressants have repeatedly failed to control their symptoms.
-The American Psychiatric Association (2013) describe major depressive disorder as a medical illness that affects how you feel, think and behave causing persistent feelings of sadness and loss of interest in previously enjoyed activities.
+The American Psychiatric Association (2013) describes major depressive disorder as a medical illness that affects how you feel, think, and behave causing persistent feelings of sadness and loss of interest in previously enjoyed activities.
 It can lead to a variety of emotional and physical problems and usually requires long-term treatment.

 To make a referral please use the information on the 'Contact Us/ Referrals' tab

 Transcranial magnetic stimulation (TMS) is a form of neuromodulation, a non-invasive, nonconvulsive technique used to stimulate neural tissue.
 The procedure involves placement of an electromagnetic coil to deliver a short powerful burst of magnetic field (1.5-2 Tesla) through the scalp to induce electric current in the brain.
-TMS is a relatively new treatment modality for psychiatric disorders but as been well established in neuroscience research experiments and in clinical application for neurological conditions.
-Additionally it has been used as an investigative tool in neuronal diseases.
+TMS is a new treatment for psychiatric disorders but as been well established in neuroscience research experiments and in clinical application for neurological conditions. it has been used as an investigative tool in neuronal diseases.

 Putative mechanism of action